ORIGINAL RESEARCH article

 We also explored the relationship between failure to recall events that were actually presented and schizotypal experiences.
 There were no significant associations between odd experiences and beliefs and the number of failures to endorse experienced events, nor subjects confidence in these errors and the severity of their unusual experiences and ideas.
 The association between confidence in memory errors and positive schizotypal traits appeared to be specific to DRM false memories rather than related to poor task performance or inappropriate confidence in false memories in general.

 SDT and Psychosis-Like Experience

 There was no significant correlation between d′ and psychosis-like experiences or beliefs.
-However, there was a significant negative correlation between criterion and positive schizotypy score (r = −0.353, p = 0.019, r2 = 0.12) that is, subjects with a more liberal acceptance bias (calculated from their decisions on the DRM trials) were also more likely to endorse having had unusual perceptual experiences and to hold unusual beliefs (see Figures 2
+However, there was a significant negative correlation between criterion and positive schizotypy score (r = −0.353, p = 0.019, r2 = 0.12) that is, subjects with a more liberal acceptance bias (calculated from their decisions on the DRM trials) were also more likely to endorse having had unusual perceptual experiences and to hold unusual beliefs (see Figures 2 and 3 ).

 Figure 2.
 The correlation between criterion and positive schizotypy: Scatter-plot of subject’s criterion values and their susceptibility to odd beliefs.
 A low criterion or negative criterion corresponds to a liberal acceptance criterion or expectancy bias.